undergrad-partner-school

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 3,106 in 2024.
-St. Olaf College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 3,200 in 2025.
+St. Olaf College has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an outstanding educational experience.
+With a rich history of academic excellence, it offers an unparalleled educational experience.

 Test Scores

-The average ACT score for all the enrolled students in 2024 was 30 and the average GPA was 3.71.
+The ACT composite average score for all the admitted students in 2025 was 30 and the average GPA was 3.73.
 That means that you need a GPA that's above average in order to get into St. Olaf College; the same goes for your ACT score.

-The SAT Critical Reading average score was 690 for the enrolled first-year students, while the average SAT Math score was 690.
+The SAT Critical Reading average score was 700 for the admitted students, while the average SAT Math score was 680.

 Deadlines